oracle/graal/docs/reference-manual/native-image/PGO-Basic-Usage.md

     Java HotSpot(TM) 64-Bit Server VM Oracle GraalVM 21.0.1+12.1 (build 21.0.1+12-jvmci-23.1-b19, mixed mode, sharing)
 ```

-To confirm the enviroment variable is set up correctly to a GraalVM version we expect.
+To confirm the environment variable is set up correctly to a GraalVM version we expect.

 Our first step is to compile our `.java` file to a class file.